aaron-grau/curic/react/projects/todo_redux/README.md

 ** Test your code: try creating a new todo list item using your form.
 Does it appear on your page?
 Call over a TA for a code review **

+## Phase 5: Updating and Deleting Todos

+Add new actions and buttons so that you can mark `todo`s as `done` or `undone` as well as delete them.

-## Phase 5: Steps Redux structure
+## Phase 6: Steps Redux structure

+### Refactoring and setup

 Update your app so that each todo list item can have its own sub-list of `steps`.
 You will need to build out your backend, your redux cycle, as well as add several new components for this to work.

 Let's start by getting your `TodoListItem`s ready for their own sub-lists by refactoring their display into multiple parts - one part, the top-level `TodoListItem`, will now hold another part, a `TodoDetailView`.
-The `Steps` for a given `TodoListItem` will live inside its `TodoDetailView`.

-  + `todo_detail_view_container` & `todo_detail_view`
+The `TodoDetailView` should hold everything about the todo list item other than its title and a button to change its current status, and will eventually hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
+Eventually we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `Store`.

+### Redoing Rails

+Create a new set of API endpoints that will serve `Steps` (each with a `title`, a `todo_id`, and a boolean `done` value) as JSON.
+You should be able to do this with very little instruction.

+### Redoing Redux

-Create another Redux loop for "steps," the sub-items within a given todo.
+Create another Redux cycle for `Step`s, the sub-items within a given todo.
+You will need to:

-+ store
++ Update the store
-  + reducers
-  + selectors
+  + Add another reducer to our `rootReducer` that manages the `steps` part of the application state
+  + Add another selector that will allow components to get the steps as an array
-+ action creators & constants
++ Create a new `actions` file to hold `steps` action creators
-+ middleware
-+ api utils
+  + Create new `step` constants
++ Create new API utility functions that will make `$.ajax` requests to your backend's new API endpoints
++ Add a new `StepMiddleware` to your `MasterMiddleware`
+  + This middleware will use the API utility functions that you just wrote and pass along the HTTP Responses to your `Store`

-## Phase 5: steps components
+## Phase 6: steps components

 Create React components to display the steps for a given todo list item, as well as a form that allows users to create new steps.
 (They will probably live in that item's TodoDetailView.)

+Suggested components include:

 + `step_list_container` & `step_list`
 + `step_list_item_container` & `step_list_item`